 We provide network security solutions, which enable broad, integrated and high performance protection against dynamic security threats while simplifying the IT security infrastructure for enterprises, service providers and government entities worldwide.
-As of June 30, 2011, we had shipped over 750,000 appliances to more than 7,500 channel partners and to more than 100,000 end-customers worldwide, including a majority of the 2010 Fortune Global 100.
+As of September 30, 2011, we had shipped over 800,000 appliances to more than 10,000 channel partners and to more than 125,000 end-customers worldwide, including a majority of the 2011 Fortune Global 100.

 Our core UTM product line of FortiGate appliances ships with a set of security and networking capabilities, including firewall, VPN, antivirus, intrusion prevention, application control, Web filtering, antispam and WAN acceleration functionality.
-We derive a substantial majority of product sales from our FortiGate appliances, which range from the FortiGate-30, designed for small businesses and branch offices, to the FortiGate-5000 series for large enterprises and service providers.
+We derive a substantial majority of product sales from our FortiGate appliances, which range from the FortiGate-30, designed for small businesses, to the FortiGate-5000 series for large enterprises, telecommunications carriers, and service providers.
 Our UTM solution also includes our FortiGard security subscription services, which end-customers can subscribe to in order to obtain access to dynamic updates to the antivirus, intrusion prevention/application control, Web filtering and antispam functionality included in our appliances.
 End-customers can also choose to purchase FortiCare technical support services for our products.
+End-customers also often use FortiManager and FortiAnalyzer products in conjunction with a FortiGate deployment to provide centralized management, analysis and reporting capabilities.
 We complement our core FortiGate product line with other appliances and software that offer additional protection from security threats to other critical areas of the enterprise, such as messaging, Web application firewalls, databases, employee computers and mobile devices.
-Sales of these complimentary products have grown in recent quarters, although these products still represent less than 10% of our total revenue.
-During the past several quarters, we have also expanded and enhanced our FortiGate UTM and FortiAP secure wireless access product lines, as well as introduced software-based virtual appliances for our FortiGate and FortiManager product lines, which help secure the end-customer's cloud-based network infrastructures with the same functionality as the traditional physical appliance in their respective product lines.
+Sales of these complementary products have grown in recent quarters, although these products still represent less than 10.0% of our total revenue.
+During the past several quarters, we have also expanded and enhanced our FortiGate UTM and FortiAP secure wireless access product lines, as well as introduced software-based virtual appliances for many of our appliance-based product lines, including FortiGate and FortiManager product lines, which help secure the end-customer's cloud-based network infrastructures with the same functionality as the traditional physical appliance in their respective product lines.

 Our sales strategy is based on a distribution model whereby we primarily sell our products and services directly to distributors who sell to resellers and service providers, who, in turn, sell to our end-customers.
 In certain cases, we sell directly to government-focused resellers, large service providers and major systems integrators, who have significant purchasing power and unique customer deployment requirements.
 Typically, FortiGuard security subscription services and FortiCare technical support services are purchased along with our appliances.
 We invoice at the time of our sale for the total price of the products and subscription and support services, and the invoice generally becomes payable within 30 to 90 days.
 We generally recognize product revenue up-front based on the allocated revenue value and defer revenue for the sale of new and renewal subscription and support services contracts.
-We recognize the related services revenue over the service period, which is typically one year from the date the end-customer registers for these services (the date on which the services can first be used by the customer); although, it could be longer as we have historically experienced growth in sales of multi-year support and subscription contracts.
+We recognize the related services revenue over the service period, which is typically one year from the date the end-customer registers for these services (the date on which the services can first be used by the customer), although it can be as long as 5 years.
 Sales of new and renewal services increase our deferred revenue balance, which contributes significantly to our positive cash flow from operations.